-Did you know that Vancouver is home to one of the largest ports in Canada as well as the most diversified gateways in North America?
+Did you know that Vancouver is home to one of the largest port in Canada as well as one of the most diversified gateways in North America?

 Career Paths after an International Trade program

 Career paths in International Trade are numerous and diverse and can be an exciting career choice.
 Opportunities exist to work with traders, trade centers, governments and businesses around the world.
 Depending on your interest, a career can be found in manufacturing, selling goods overseas, trade services, trade assistance or regulation.